 A start abroad program can meet both of these goals

 It goes without saying that the benefits to your college will vary with each option.
 The first is firmly in the enrollment management category (mid funnel) and the second is about differentiation (top of funnel).
-Being clear from the outset about your goals will prevent operational recalibration down the line with other on-campus departments and keep you focused on what you’re looking to achieve.
+Being clear about your goals will prevent operational recalibration down the line with other on-campus departments and keep you focused on what you’re looking to achieve.

 (See our other blog in this series for a lot more on these distinctions: Start abroad programs: A game changer for your Admissions Office?)